milgra/zenmusic/TEST.md

  - click on remote control, accept popup ( TODO - test somehow!!! )
  - click on config path, popup should show up SCREENSHOT
  - cancel popup, click outside settings popup
+ - click on close app icon
+ - answer "y" in terminal to "Record another session?"

+SESSION 2

+6. start with existing cfg file and existing organized library

+ - start app with valid res_path and cfg_path and existing, organized library

-5. about popup
+7. about popup

  - click on about icon ( heart ), about popup should show up SCREENSHOT
  - click on support on patrean, popup should pop up SCREENSHOT
  - accept popup, click outside about popup

-6. metadata editor
+8. metadata editor

  - click on tag editor button ( horizontal bars ), popup should show up, it should show correct values SCREENSHOT
  - click on cancel button, popup should disappear